 - Make it from scratch using these ingredients: garlic, ginger, tomato ketchup, malt vinegar, brown sugar and tinned pineapple in juice.
 Recipe below.

 Pro Tip: To save time, mix the sweet and sour sauce ingredients in advance.
-Simply cover and refrigerate it the day before or in the morning, and it will be ready to use.
+Cover and refrigerate it the day before or in the morning, and it will be ready to use.

 ♻️ Substitutions

-- Onion: Shallots or leeks can be used as alternatives for a similar taste.
+- Onion: Shallots or leeks can be used.

 - Red and Orange Bell Peppers: Yellow or green bell peppers, or even other vegetables like zucchini or eggplant, can be substituted.